-Five years ago it was something very few people were talking about.
-Now, it’s at the forefront of both our business and takes up much more space in the HR press.
-Having a coherent understanding of it is important.
+Five years ago, very few HR pros were talking about social recognition.
+Now, it’s at the forefront of our business.
+And it takes up much more space in the HR world.

 Employee recognition at a glance

 To get why social recognition is so important, you need to be familiar with employee recognition overall.

 Employee recognition is about validating and affirming positive actions.